supervisely/developer-portal/app-development/neural-network-integration/inference/pose-estimation.md

 Once the code seems working locally, it's time to test the code right in the Supervisely platform as a debugging app.
 For that:

-0. If you develop in a Docker container, you should run container with `--cap_add=NET_ADMIN` parameter.
+1. If you develop in a Docker container, you should run the container with `--cap_add=NET_ADMIN` option.

-1. Install `sudo apt-get install wireguard iproute2`.
+2. Install `sudo apt-get install wireguard iproute2`.

-2. Provide Supervisely `TEAM_ID` in env variables at running.
-Add your `TEAM_ID` in `local.env` or `debug.env` files or right in `./vscode/launch.json`. *Actually there are other env variables that is needed, but they are already provided in `./vscode/launch.json` for you.*
+3. Define your `TEAM_ID` in the `local.env` file. *Actually there are other env variables that is needed, but they are already provided in `./vscode/launch.json` for you.*

-3. Switch the `launch.json` config to the `Advanced debug in Supervisely platform`:
+4. Switch the `launch.json` config to the `Advanced debug in Supervisely platform`:

 ![Advanced Debug in Supervisely](https://user-images.githubusercontent.com/31512713/224290229-5da93fd2-dc97-4911-abb5-66ce890485a2.png)

-4. Run the code.
+5. Run the code.

 ✅ It will deploy the model in the Supervisely platform as a regular serving App that is able to communicate with all others app in the platform: